Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Four Particle State

 The integrals in the expression above can not be expressed in terms of common analytic functions, thus we evaluated them numerically using the GNU Scientific Library.

 The total potential energy $V = V_Y + V_C + V_Q$ in the units of $m\alpha_g^2$ as a function of $r = x_{21} \, m\alpha_g$ for the case when $\mu > 0$, suppressing two Yukawa singularities, is

-where $w = v \, \mu $ is a dimensionless integration variable and $M = \ds\frac{\mu}{m\alpha_g}$ is the dimensionless mass parameter as before.
-A plot of equation (\ref{EQ:V_1212MU}) is shown in Figure \ref{FIG:V_1212MU} for the parameter values $\kappa_1 = \kappa_2 = 1$.
-For this choice of parameters, the potential develops a trough for small $r$, with the depths depending on the parameter $M$.
-The asymptotic behaviour for large $r$ also depends on the value of the parameter $M$.
-The height of the plateau is identical to that of the three particle trial state, equation (\ref{EQ:V_M122}), aside for the numerical factor of 4.
-This potential is quasi-confining with the number of positive eigenenegies increasing as the mass parameter $M$ decreases. $V(\x_{1,2,1,2})$ becomes logarithmically confining for $\mu = 0$ as is seen in Figure \ref{FIG:V_1212MU}.
+where $w = v \, \mu $ is a dimensionless integration variable and $M = \ds\frac{\mu}{m \, \alpha_g}$ is the dimensionless mass parameter as before.
+Two plots of equation (\ref{EQ:V_1212MU}) are shown in Figure \ref{FIG:V_1212MU} for the parameter values $\kappa_1 = 0.01$ and $\kappa_2 = 0.1, 0.005$.
+The choice $\kappa_2 = 0.1$ yields a potential which is repulsive for small separations and possesses a trough.
+The trough's depth increases with increasing values of the mediating field mass parameter $M$.
+For large separations and both values of $\kappa_2$, the potential approaches zero from below without crossing the zero of energy.